-Over my career, we have had a few last minute performance requests.
-Some of these requesting came with only hours notice.
-The most important was when one of our kindergarten students died.
-There was no time to prepare, but we were able to perform a song we already knew at a memorial service at our school.
+Over my career, we have had a few last-minute performance requests.
+One of these requests came with only hours’ notice.
+The most important performance was when one of our kindergarten students died.
+There was no time to prepare, but we were able to perform a song we already knew at a memorial service held at our school.

 Allow Students to Build on Previous Repertoire Year to Year